Is the photo album destined to become another relic from the past? The answer is no.

 Kathleen: I started creating digital photo albums for clients in 2009.
 My first real client asked me to scan all her printed photos and then compile all those photos into books – that was about eight books!

-Nikki: I started professionally in October of 2012 when I started my business Storytag.
+Nikki: I started my business Storytag in October of 2012.
 This wasn’t something that I did for family and friends.
 I just saw a huge market need when I saw how frustrated my mom was when she lost all of her work while making a book on Shutterfly.
 In this market, technical solutions are popping up left and right that still don’t meet the needs of busy parents to have their images actually in their lives again.
 I see an enormous market that I believe genuinely needs a level of service not available.
 As a working mom myself, I felt the need, and I saw it over and over again in my friends.

 What Are the Startup Costs?